 Unisex accessible toilet facilities

 There are two unisex accessible toilet facilities in the area.
 One is in Eltham Village Shopping Centre and one is next to Town Square and Pryor Street.

 The festival site is closed to general traffic and is controlled by traffic wardens.
-Attendees will have to cross Arthur Street to reach the R. Bliem and Associates Stage on the Terrace, or Main Street to access La Zanya’s Stage.
+Attendees will have to cross Arthur Street to reach the Terrace Stage, or Main Street to access La Zanya’s Stage.
 We encourage attendees to use the pedestrian crossings.